The Reporter’s annual “Industrial Forecast and Review” supplement to the weekly newspaper is now available.

-As is the case every year, the issue will begin by talking with the Strait area’s largest employer, Port Hawkesbury Paper, which is looking for bigger and better things from the local operation.
+As is the case every year, the issue will talk with the Strait area’s largest employer, Port Hawkesbury Paper, which just released an economic outlook that is very encouraging.

-The industrial review will then speak with other large scale employers like Nova Scotia Power Inc., as well as growing entities like Martin Marietta Materials Canada in Auld’s Cove and the Strait of Canso Superport Corporation.
+The industrial review will then speak with other large scale employers like Nova Scotia Power Inc., as well as growing entities like the Strait of Canso Superport Corporation.

-Also in Mulgrave are two enterprises which have thrived in the Strait area over the past couple of decades, Mulgrave Machine Works and East Coast Hydraulics.
+Also in Mulgrave are two enterprises which have thrived in the Strait area over the past few decades, Mulgrave Machine Works and East Coast Hydraulics.

-In the realm of wind energy production, the owners of local projects of various sizes and scopes, including Renewable Energy Services Inc. and projects established by local municipalities and small companies are on board, as are companies which have set up or are planning to erect more turbines around the four counties.
+In the realm of wind energy production, the owners of local projects established by local municipalities and small companies are on board, as are companies which have set up or are planning to erect more turbines around the four counties.

-Also in the supplement this year is ever expanding enterprise Authentic Seacoast Company from Guysborough and the popular Cabot Links and Cabot Cliffs golf courses in Inverness.
+Also in the supplement this year is ever expanding enterprise Authentic Seacoast Company from Guysborough, Inverness County’s long standing Glenora Distillery and the popular Cabot Golf operations in Inverness.

-The supplement concludes with stories on others linked to the business and industrial sectors like the Allan J. MacEachen Memorial Airport, local transit services and the Port Hawkesbury Civic Centre.
+The supplement concludes with stories on others linked to the business and industrial sectors like the Allan J. MacEachen Memorial Airport, community transit services like Strait Area Transit and Antigonish Community Transit, as well as the Port Hawkesbury Civic Centre.